Isiah Kiner-Falefa Player Props: Yankees vs. Rangers

 Isiah Kiner-Falefa At The Plate

+- Kiner-Falefa has picked up a hit in 28 of 54 games this year, with multiple hits eight times.

-- He has homered in four games this season (7.5%), leaving the park in 2.5% of his trips to the dish.
+- Looking at the 54 games he has played this year, he's homered in four of them (7.4%), and in 2.4% of his trips to the dish.

-- Kiner-Falefa has driven in a run in 10 games this year (18.9%), including five games with more than one RBI (9.4%).
-He has also driven home three or more of his team's runs in one contest.
+- Kiner-Falefa has driven home a run in 10 games this season (18.5%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on one occasion..

+- He has scored in 15 of 54 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.